rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - My last role is only **temporary**.
 I just finished my project with them.
-Now, I am looking for better opportunities that will allow me to grow **professionally** and to achieve job security in your company.
+While I am consistently **upskilling** right now to stay myself relevant in the job market, I am **actively** looking for better opportunities that will allow me to grow **professionally** and to achieve job security in your company.

 #### **Why is there a gap in your employment?**